 The command of Esther established these customs for Purim, and it was written in the book.Esther 9:32(NASB)

-Not only in the capital city of Susa, but throughout the Persian empire, Jews were permitted to defend themselves on 13th day of the 12th month, and the Bible records that the evil plot was thwarted and 75,000 co-conspirators were killed on that one day.
-The historical story of Esther is one example of the way that God has protected His people, down through centuries of time.
-The story of Esther is just one example of the way that God has saved his people from ethnic cleansing and national annihilation.
+Not only in the capital city of Susa but throughout the Persian empire, Jews were permitted to defend themselves on 13th day of the 12th month and the Bible records that the evil plot was thwarted and 75,000 co-conspirators were killed on that one day.
+The historical story of Esther is just one example of the way that God has protected His people down through centuries of time, saving them from ethnic cleansing and national annihilation.

-Because of her courage, the nation was once again protected by God, and on the following day - the 14th Adar, the feast of Purim was established.. and although it is not one of the biblical feasts, laid out in the Law of Moses, it continues to this day, to be joyfully celebrated - as Israel remembers the day salvation came to the Jews, through the courage of queen Esther.
+Because of her courage, the nation was once again protected by God, and on the following day - the 14th of Adar - the feast of Purim was established... and although it is not one of the biblical feasts laid out in the Law of Moses, it continues to this day to be joyfully celebrated as Israel remembers the day salvation came to the Jews through the courage of queen Esther.

-Sadly, they do not yet know that Purim was a dim shadow of their great salvation, which comes through faith in Jesus Christ - for the eternal Son of God came to earth, as the perfect Son of Man, to pay the price for their sins.. and to redeem His people, Israel - as foretold by the ancient prophets.
+Sadly, they do not yet know that Purim is a dim shadow of their great salvation which comes through faith in Jesus Christ - for the eternal Son of God came to earth as the perfect Son of Man to pay the price for their sins and to redeem His people, Israel, as foretold by the ancient prophets.

-Heavenly Father, thank You for the wonderful way that You have kept Your people Israel from so many attempts to exterminate them, down through centuries of time.
+Heavenly Father, thank You for the wonderful way that You have kept Your people, Israel, from so many attempts to exterminate them, down through centuries of time.
 Thank You that You are a faithful God to all Your children.
-We pray that many Jews, who remain blinded to the truth, would come to know Jesus as their Saviour - and become members of the Body of Christ.
-Defend them we pray in the increasingly difficult times in which we live.. and we pray that many may come to know the joy of their great salvation in Jesus Christ, in Whose name we pray, AMEN.
+I pray that many Jews who remain blinded to the truth would come to know Jesus as their Saviour - and become members of the Body of Christ.
+Defend them, I pray, in the increasingly difficult times in which we live... and I pray that many may come to know the joy of their great salvation in Jesus Christ, in Whose name I pray, AMEN.